OleVoss/CA-P/README.md

 dimensions.
 The applicaion is written in **rust** using the **bevy gameengine**.

 Since the project is used to practice and explore the language and framework, development is dependent on time and interest in the topic.
-Therefore the state of the simulation is very fundamental and not really useful.
+Therefore, the state of the simulation is very fundamental and not really useful.

 ### Usage